-22. Pumpkin seeds
+22. Pumpkin Seeds

-Used to be a common ingredient in Mexican cuisine, pumpkin seeds are now eaten as protein foods, snacks, or used in cooking all around the world.
+Used to be a common ingredient in Mexican cuisine, pumpkin seeds are now eaten as protein foods, and snacks, or used in cooking all around the world.

 They’re a great source of protein, zinc, healthy omega-3 fatty acids, magnesium, and a natural source of tryptophan — which helps in improving sleep.

 Protein in pumpkin seeds: One ounce (28g) of pumpkin seeds contains 142 calories, 5.7g of protein, and 9.4g of fats.

 Although hemp seeds and marijuana come from the same species, hemp seeds contain less than 0.3% tetrahydrocannabinol (THC) — the chemical responsible for most of marijuana’s psychoactive effects.